History of APhA

+Founded as the American Pharmaceutical Association on October 6, 1852, APhA is the largest association of pharmacists in the United States and is the only organization advancing the entire pharmacy profession, including pharmacists, pharmaceutical scientists, student pharmacists and pharmacy technicians.
 In the 1920s and 1930s, APhA was able to secure coveted land on the National Mall in Washington, D.C., for construction of its national headquarters.
 Designed by famed architect John Russell Pope, the American Institute of Pharmacy was built at 23rd Street and Constitution Avenue and dedicated in 1934.
 An annex was constructed later, being dedicated in 1960.
 Today, the annex has been demolished and has made way for a new addition to the original Pope building, completed in 2009.

 In 1852, the Association elected both a Recording Secretary and a Corresponding Secretary.
 A few years later, these positions were merged into a single office called "Permanent Secretary," creating the first Chief Executive Officer.

 In 2012, we celebrated the Journal’s 100th anniversary.
 From its humble beginnings to becoming one of pharmacy's leading journals, we commemorate its editors (past and present) with this unique booklet.
 James Hartley Beal, the first editor of the Journal, described its mission in 1912, “The American Pharmaceutical Association does not exist for the purpose of producing this publication, but the latter has been brought into existence to serve the necessities of the Association.”

 APhA Foundation History